Lucretiel/autocommand/README.md

   -q, --quiet
 ```

-Automain attempts to do the "correct thing" in these cases- if the default is `True`, then supplying the switch makes the argument `False`; if the type is bool and the default is some other `True` value, then supplying the switch makes the argument `False`, while not supplying the switch makes the argument the default value.
+Automain attempts to do the "correct thing" in these cases- if the default is `True`, then supplying the switch makes the argument `False`; if the type is `bool` and the default is some other `True` value, then supplying the switch makes the argument `False`, while not supplying the switch makes the argument the default value.

+#### Files

-If the default value is a file object, such as sys.stdout, then automain just looks for a string, for a file path.
-It doesn't do any special checking on the string, though- it's better to let the client decide how to handle errors in this case.
+If the default value is a file object, such as `sys.stdout`, then automain just looks for a string, for a file path.
+It doesn't do any special checking on the string, though (such as checking if the file exists)- it's better to let the client decide how to handle errors in this case.
 Instead, it provides a special context manager called `smart_open`, which behaves exactly like `open` if a filename or other openable type is provided, but also lets you use already open files:

 ```python
 from autocommand import automain, smart_open